issararab/PEvoLM/README.md

 Please download the weights, copy the file, and paste it in the folder "seq_vec"

 ## seq_evo_lm_ModelWeights
-"seq_evo_lm" folder contains the pre-trained weights of this language model trained on 150K unique protein sequences.
+"seq_evo_lm" folder contains the pre-trained weights of this language model trained on 1.8 Million unique protein sequences.
 The model was trained on predicting both the next amino acid and the next PSSM column from both directions of a sequence (2-layer Bidirectional LSTMs with projections).